LZH-YS1998/STHSL/README.md

 Spatial-Temporal Hypergraph Self-Supervised Learning for Crime Prediction (STHSL) is a spatio-temporal prediction networks.
 By adding self-supervised learning methods as auxiliary tasks, STHSL can tackle the label scarcity issue in crime prediction.

 # Structure
-* Datasets: Including NYC and CHI datasets used in our experiments, which are released by and available at STSHN.
+* Datasets: including NYC and CHI datasets used in our experiments, which are released by and available at STSHN.
-* Save: Including the save files of NYC and CHI datasets, using for testing.
+* Save: model save path，for testing.
-* DataHandler:
+* model: model of STHSL
-* model:
+* others: files required for model training

 # Environment Requirement
 The code can be run in the following environments, other version of required packages may also work.